ktongay-langara/Final/README.md

-# Final Exam - Section 2
+# Final Exam - Section 2 (Total 10 Points)
 ## Objective:
-1. Improve test coverage and achieve at least 80% test coverage
+1. Improve test coverage and achieve at least 80% test coverage (5 points)
-2. Dockerize the app (No need to write github action or push to Docker hub, just write the dockerfile and test it locally, then push the file here)
+2. Dockerize the app (No need to write github action or push to Docker hub, just write the dockerfile and test it locally, then push the file here) (5 points)

 Note: You can directly work on the main branch